 - Provision of IP addressing required for any virtual appliances required in Client’s network; and

-- Configurations of cloud services required in order for Samurai XDR to receive telemetry from these services.
+- Configurations of cloud services required in order for the Samurai platformto receive telemetry from these services.

 - ensure that it does not utilise any technologies or configurations which block traffic, rotate logs or in any other way impede delivery of the service.